LGN520/farreach-public/docs/netreach-voting.md

 		- TODO: get the key range of each server thread in loading phase
 		- TODO: simulate multiple packets in server-side by split the request to multiple server threads by range partition
-		- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data
-	+ TODO: For carsh-consistent backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server; switch also needs to send the original value of the cached key for the first update
+		- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data in server; switch also needs to send the original value of the cached key for the first update
 	+ Set size of each table accordingly
 - Support crash-consistent backup